digineo/zackup/README.md

   timeout:  int       # timeout for establishing connection

 rsync:
-  included: []string  # rsync pattern for included files/directories
+  include:  []string  # rsync pattern for included files/directories
-  excluded: []string  # rsync pattern for excluded files/directories
+  exclude:  []string  # rsync pattern for excluded files/directories
   args:     []string  # other rsync arguments

   # included, excluded and args will be merged with the global config